Are Online Psychologists For Real?

-There are a number of reasons why someone in need of a little help and perspective might prefer to seek out a therapist online, from convenience to the affordable counseling this route offers the discreetness of anonymous therapy.
+There are several reasons someone in need of a little help and perspective might prefer to seek a therapist online, from convenience to the affordable counseling this route offers the discreetness of anonymous therapy.

 Where to Find Qualified Therapists Online

-Just as with anyone on the internet who is willing to take your money in exchange for goods or services, there are a few red flags to be on the lookout for.
-A poorly written or designed website may or may not be legitimate, but it only costs a mouse click to avoid this possible risk.
-Likewise, a website that only accepts a non-secured, untraceable payment method, doesn't list contact information such as a phone number and physical address, or offers ridiculously low rates should be avoided.
+Just as with anyone on the internet who will take your money for goods or services, there are a few red flags to know of when looking.
+A poorly written or designed website may or may not be legitimate, but it only costs a mouse click to avoid this risk.
+Likewise, a website that only accepts a non-secured, untraceable payment method, doesn't list contact information such as a phone number and physical address or offers ridiculously low rates should be avoided.
 If in any doubt, an online service such as ScamGuard may be of help.

 Benefits of Online Psychologists

-The most obvious, and perhaps most important, is that an online therapist is available at anytime from anywhere you are able to access the internet.
+The most obvious, and perhaps most important, is that an online therapist is available from anywhere you can access the internet.
 If your job doesn't permit you to take an hour off for unspecified reasons whenever you want to, this is a significant advantage over therapy in a traditional setting.

 Even for those who have more control over their own schedule, the lower costs online therapy offers can be significant.
 Without the need to physically occupy the same room as a patient, the same therapist can deal with many more clients without compromising the quality of the treatment offered, leading to savings.

-Finally, since the stigma attached to mental health issues still remains to some extent, online therapy options allow people who would otherwise be hesitant to seek help from their smartphones or tablets at any time.
-With the vast majority of people suffering from mental afflictions at some point in their lives, it's difficult to understate this factor's effect.
+Finally, since the stigma attached to mental health issues remains to some extent, online therapy options allow people who would otherwise be hesitant to seek help from their smartphones or tablets.
+With many people suffering from mental afflictions in their lives at some point, it's difficult to understate this factor's effect.

 What to Expect from an Online Therapist